nicholasericksen/vcp-soil-study/README.md

 components = pca.fit(X)
 ```

-where `X` is a subset of the original dataframe that includes all the features, but none of the labels.
+where `X` is a subset of the original dataframe that includes all of the soil features.
 The features are scaled using the `StandardScaler` method of the SciKit Learn preprocessing library which removes the mean and scales the features according to the unit variance.
+This is an important step in the preprocossing of the data to ensure all features share the same unit relation to one another.

 `X = preprocessing.StandardScaler().fit_transform(df.loc[:,df.dtypes == 'float64'])`